facebookresearch/ParlAI/docs/source/basic_tutorial.rst

         return reply

 Of course, we can do much better than randomly guessing.
-In the next tutorial, we'll set up a better agent which learns from the training data.
+In another tutorial, we'll set up a better agent which learns from the training data.